 Miso Nikomi Udon as a Souvenir

-You can buy Miso Nikomi Udon to take home as a souvenir at most souvenir shops in Nagoya, including the numerous shops located in Nagoya Station and at Chubu Centrair International Airport.
+You can buy Miso Nikomi Udon to take home as a souvenir at most souvenir shops in Nagoya, including the numerous shops located at Nagoya Station and Chubu Centrair International Airport.

 Did you enjoy this article?